 The Sightmark provides two ways to take aim.
 Because it comes with a side-mounted red laser, you’ll be able to pinpoint your target quickly in close quarters.
 If you need to make a medium or long-distance shot, all you need to do is to sight through the optic sight.

 A nice feature of this unit is the changeable reticle patterns.
-You can pick out of four patterns and find the one that suits you best.
-You can opt between a dot, a circled dot, a cross, and a circled cross.
+You can pick out four patterns and find the one that suits you best.
+You can opt for a dot, a circled dot, a cross, and a circled cross.

 This unit comes with two night-vision brightness settings and a low-light one.
 You can also use the laser in low-light or night conditions.
 You should be able to spot a target up to 75 yards.
 In bright daylight, the laser will only be able to aim at targets placed at 20 – 25 yards.
 Mounting this unit on your AR-15 will be easy because it comes with a QD lever.
 The optic unit will co-witness perfectly with your built-in iron sights.